Denmark Vesey: Court of Magistrates and Freeholders

 As leading suspects were rounded up by the militia ordered by Intendant/Mayor James Hamilton, the Charleston City Council voted to authorize a Court of Magistrates and Freeholders to evaluate suspects and determine crimes.
-Tensions in the city were at a height, and many residents had doubts about actions taken during the widespread fears and quick rush to judgment.
+Tensions in the city were high, and many residents had doubts about actions taken during the widespread fears and quick rush to judgment.
 Soon after the Court began its sessions, in secret and promising secrecy to all witnesses, Supreme Court Justice William Johnson published an article in the local paper recounting an incident of a feared insurrection of 1811.
 He noted that a slave was mistakenly executed in the case, hoping to suggest caution in the Vesey affair.
-He was well respected, having been appointed as Justice by President Thomas Jefferson in 1804, but his article appeared to produce a defensive reaction, with white residents defending the Court and the militancy of city forces.
+He was well respected, having been appointed Justice by President Thomas Jefferson in 1804.
+Still, his article appeared to produce a defensive reaction, with white residents defending the Court and the militancy of city forces.

-From June 17, the day after the purported insurrection was to begin, to June 28, the day after the court adjourned, officials arrested 31 suspects and in greater numbers as the month went on.
+From June 17, the day after the purported insurrection was to begin, to June 28, the day after the court adjourned, officials arrested 31 suspects and in more significant numbers as the month went on.
 The Court took secret testimony about suspects in custody and accepted evidence against men not yet charged.
 Historians acknowledge that some witnesses testified under threat of death or torture, but Robertson believes that their affirming accounts appeared to provide details of a plan for rebellion.

 Newspapers were nearly silent while the Court conducted its proceedings.
-While bickering with Johnson, the Court first published its judgment of guilt of Denmark Vesey and five black slaves; sentencing them to death.
+While bickering with Johnson, the Court first published its judgment of the guilt of Denmark Vesey and five enslaved Black people, sentencing them to death.
 The six men were executed by hanging on July 2.
-None of the six had confessed and each proclaimed his innocence to the end.
+None of the six had confessed, and each proclaimed his innocence to the end.
 Their deaths quieted some of the city residents' fears, and the tumult in Charleston about the planned revolt began to die down.
-Officials made no arrests in the next three days, as if wrapping up their business.
+Officials made no arrests in the next three days as if wrapping up their business.